Adrakaris/guqin-jianzipu-font/readme.md

 * **||**: represents 撮, for optimal spacing do not put a space between the two encompassed blocks
 * **|f**: represents 反撮.

+## Attributions

+Noto Sans SC is the base font, and is licensed under the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL) and this is also licensed accordingly.
+The base font is also in this repository (for convenience).

+>  You can use them freely in your products & projects - print or digital, commercial or otherwise.
+However, you can't sell the fonts on their own.

+> This isn't legal advice, please consider consulting a lawyer and see the full license for all details.